beet-software/dorm/dorm_annotations/README.md

 }
 ```

-You can also use a class annotated with `Data` as an argument to `referTo` of a `ModelField` annotation.
+You can also use a class annotated with `Data` as an argument to `referTo` of a `ModelField`
+annotation.

 ### Polymorphism

 The `PolymorphicField` annotation is used to link a database composite column and a pivot column
 to a Dart field within a model class.

 In a non-relational database, polymorphism refers to the ability to store different types of objects
 in a single table.
-It allows for flexible data modeling, where objects of various types can be stored
+It allows for flexible data modeling, where objects of various types can be
-together, and the specific type of each object is determined by a pivot column.
-A composite column
+stored together, and the specific type of each object is determined by a pivot column.
+A composite
-stores the specific contents of each subtable, while the remaining columns store the common attributes
+column stores the specific contents of each sub-table, while the remaining columns store the common
-of the base table.
+attributes of the base table.

-- The pivot column, represented as a string, is used to identify the specific type or subtable
+- The pivot column, represented as a string, is used to identify the specific type or sub-table
   to which each object belongs.
 It acts as a discriminator, indicating the type of the object stored
   in the composite column.
-- The composite column holds the contents or attributes specific to each subtable or object type.
+- The composite column holds the contents or attributes specific to each sub-table or object type.
   Depending on the value of the pivot column, the composite column stores the corresponding data
   structure or format for that specific object type.
 - The remaining columns in the table represent the common attributes shared by all object types.